defuse-protocol/docs/chain-address-support.md

-# Chain and Address Type Support
+# Chain, Address Type and Signing Standard Support

 List of supported chains and their respective address types can be seen in the table below: